BAndresen/BAndresen/README.md

-<h1> Hi there 👋 I'm Brendan </h1>
+### Hi there 👋 I'm Brendan

-<h2>I'm a PADI Course Director #212293 (Instructor Trainer) turned passionate Python developer from Canada.
-After managing a Dive Shop for 14 years and training hundreds of divers I've shifted gears and now taking the "plunge" into the technology world.</h2>
+#### I'm a PADI Course Director #212293 (Instructor Trainer) turned passionate Python developer from Canada.
+After managing a Dive Shop for 14 years and training hundreds of divers I've shifted gears and now taking the "plunge" into the technology world.

 - 🔭 I’m currently working on a python Instructor Paperwork Automation Tool for the scuba community
 - 🌱 I’m currently learning Python, Flask and SQL